adamdelancey/ms3-tips/README.md

 os.environ.setdefault("DEBUG", "1")
 ```

-- Make make sure you update your the secret keys and passwords.
+- Make sure you update the secret keys and passwords.

 - Before pushing the project to a public repository, add your env.py file to .gitignore.